-- Early decision deadline: October 20, 2019 at midnight PT (Pacific Time).
-Early decision proposals are more likely to advance to the next round, and will have additional time on for the full proposal. - Regular deadline: November 10, 2019 at midnight PT. - Extension deadline: December 1, 2019 at midnight PT.
-Extensions are limited to the first 200 people who register at: www.d-prize.org/extension
+- Early decision deadline: October 18, 2020 at midnight PT (Pacific Time).
+Early decision proposals are more likely to advance to the next round. - Regular deadline: November 8, 2020 at midnight PT. - Extension deadline: November 29, 2020 at midnight PT.
+Extensions are limited to the first people who register at: www.d-prize.org/extension